Housing News

 Determining How Much You Can Afford

 Figuring out a budget for a home is not always clear and simple.
 Monthly payments for a home that costs $300,000 can be different for everyone.
-Interest rates, taxes on property, your down payment, and credit score all affect your monthly payments.
+Interest rates, taxes on property, your down payment, and your credit score all affect your monthly payments.

 Mortgage payments generally should not exceed 28% of your monthly salary, and the home's total value should be no more than two-and-a-half times as much as your annual income.
 Be honest with how much you can afford to pay monthly and set aside money for emergencies.